 - Locations, topographic features and dimensions of all flow control and runoff treatment ponds, bioswales and bioretention facilities.
-Include bottom and top elevations, and in plan view included labeled contour lines at one-foot lintervals. - As-built revisions to any detail drawings that provide information associated with ponds and bioswales, such as cross-sections, pond or bioswale lining material specifications (e.g. grass, plantings, etc), plan or profile views, spillway elevation, etc. - Location, type, size and elevation at tops, inverts and bottoms of any drainage system facilities adjacent to each pond, such as control structures, catch basins, etc. - Dimensions from Right-of-Way centerline or property line. - Notes and details about unusual situations and features.
+Include bottom and top elevations, and in plan view included labeled contour lines at one-foot lintervals. - As-built revisions to any detail drawings that provide information associated with ponds and bioswales, such as cross-sections, pond or bioswale lining material specifications (e.g. grass, plantings, etc.), plan or profile views, spillway elevation, etc. - Location, type, size and elevation at tops, inverts and bottoms of any drainage system facilities adjacent to each pond, such as control structures, catch basins, etc. - Dimensions from Right-of-Way centerline or property line. - Notes and details about unusual situations and features. - Plant details including the type of plant.